Metropolis of Kyiv: Modern times

 In 1990, Ecumenical Patriarch Demetrius wrote in a letter to the Moscow Patriarch that the Church of Constantinople recognized the Russian Orthodox Church in 1589.
 On the same grounds, a tomos on autocephaly was given to the Orthodox Church of Ukraine in 2019.
-That is, the act of "transfer" of the Metropolitanate of Kyiv Dionysius was not recognized by the Patriarchate of Constantinople.
+That is, the act of "transfer" of the Metropolis of Kyiv Dionysius was not recognized by the Patriarchate of Constantinople.

 On February 15, 1989, with the support of pro-Ukrainian forces, an initiative committee for the restoration of the Ukrainian Autocephalous Orthodox Church in Ukraine began operating in Kyiv.
 Its main goal was the revival of the UAOC and the registration of Church communities.
 After Archpriest Volodymyr Yarema, the rector of the Lviv Church of Peter and Paul, left the jurisdiction of the Moscow Patriarchate together with his parish on August 19, 1989, the autocephalous movement began to gain momentum.
 During services in the parishes of the Ukrainian Autocephalous Orthodox Church, it was customary to commemorate the then Ecumenical Patriarch Demetrius.

 On June 5–6, 1990, the All-Ukrainian Orthodox Council was held in Kyiv with the participation of about 700 delegates from all over Ukraine, including 7 bishops and more than 200 priests.
 The Council approved the restoration of the UAOC and elected Mstislav (Skrypnyk) Patriarch of Kyiv.
 The Statute of the Church was also adopted.
 Metropolitan Mstislav himself was absent from this council, and did not accept his election as Patriarch immediately.
 Metropolitan Ivan (Bodnarchuk) became the vicar of the patriarchal throne in Kyiv at that time.
 On October 2, 1990, the authorities of the Ukrainian Soviet Socialist Republic officially registered the Ukrainian Autocephalous Orthodox Church.